fashomelab/corneb/README.md

 <div align="center">
   <h3>Automated Homelab for Hands-On DevOps Practice</h3>
   <p>
     Welcome to FasHomeLab.
+Inspired by the complex, automated systems of the <em>Horizon</em> game series, this project is where my passion for gaming and technology comes together.
+I named the lab after "FAS" (Faro Automated Solutions) from the game, creating a place where I practice building my own resilient, code-driven systems.
+    <br><br>
-What began as a passion project with a few Raspberry Pis has evolved into this fully automated setup blending on-premise hardware with cloud integration.
-Built with Terraform, Ansible, Kubernetes, and GitOps, it's a living showcase of my skills in building resilient, code-driven systems.
+    What started with a few Raspberry Pis has become a fully automated setup blending on-premise hardware with cloud integration.
+Built with <strong>Terraform</strong>, <strong>Ansible</strong>, <strong>Kubernetes</strong>, and <strong>GitOps</strong>, it's a living showcase of my real-world engineering skills.
     <br />
     <a href="#overall-architecture"><strong>View Architecture »</strong></a>
     · <a href="https://github.com/fashomelab/corneb/issues">Report Bug</a>